rea-and/vector-infinity/README.md

 - Verify `config.json` has `"enabled": true`
 - Check logs in `logs/` directory

-### Authentication errors (Gmail)
+### Authentication errors (Gmail/WHOOP)
-- Ensure `credentials.json` is in the plugin directory
+- Ensure `credentials.json` is in the plugin directory with correct credentials
-- Delete `token.json` and re-authenticate
+- Delete `token.json` and re-authenticate via the web UI
-- Check OAuth scopes in Google Cloud Console
+- **Gmail**: Check OAuth scopes in Google Cloud Console
+- **WHOOP**: Verify redirect URI is correctly set in WHOOP Developer Dashboard
+- Ensure HTTPS is properly configured (required for OAuth redirects)
+- Check that the redirect URI matches exactly (including https:// and trailing path)

 ### Import failures
 - Check plugin configuration